 - a power bank.

 If you plan on taking any electrical devices, even if it is just your phone, we strongly recommend bringing along a power bank which enables you to stay fully charged during the journey.
 Don't be caught out with an iPad with no charge and a tired child.
-For more tips on carry-ons please visit our blog including The Ultimate Guide to Fun and Practical Kids Luggage and a Guide to Flying with a Stroller.
+For more tips on travel strollers and carry-ons please visit our blog and read up on practical kids luggage and stroller for traveling on plane.
 The motto is - Plan ahead and be prepared!

 4. Arrive early

 Plan on arriving at the airport with enough time to calmly check-in, make your way through security, and find the kids a proper meal before locating your gate well before the boarding call.
 There may be some challenges with traveling with young children, but there are also a couple of perks.